Siaiologist/weather-app-project/README.md

 The app should:

-- Have an intuitive and easy-to-use interface.
 - Be responsive to different screen sizes.
 - Have an input box for users to type their searches in with a submit button.
-- Please refer to the wireframe [here](https://www.figma.com/file/9C3tbvQrT2EmKElg6ySJEF/Weathery-Website?type=design&node-id=0-1&mode=design).
+- Have a design that follows [our wireframe](https://www.figma.com/file/9C3tbvQrT2EmKElg6ySJEF/Weathery-Website?type=design&node-id=0-1&mode=design).

 ## A Note On Using The API